antoniocarrion11/GekkoBot/README.md

 - [ ] I might need a Database to track info, percentages, etc.
 - [ ] a noSql database would be useful to reduce api calls, and calls to DB
 - [ ] I need a server to host the discord org.bot so it’s not reliant on my computer

+### Update 7/15/2024

+Hey Cutie check this.
+There are 2 pathways forward, Henriks api or Riot's api There are a lack of personal account info endpoints with Henrik's api this is because he is likely just a middleman between myself and riot, and probably is serving up his own auth token for riot but the info returned is clearly and cleanly formatted in json His server seems to go down a lot

+Alt is using RSO and using refresh tokens with Riot's api myself. that would mean i have to cache and handle processing of each token to each user but it would give me access to more personal account info, such as store info etc The other part of this is the data i get back would be not as clean as Henrik's endpoints which is a bummer Plan right now is to make two branches off master and try these out.
+Let's go.